What is the printed sheet?

 - Your advert is a job offer and you are offering less than the national minimum wage.

-- Your ad is in a foreign language.
+- Your ad is in a foreign language and we can't check what it says.
 While we’re not too bad at French, German, Spanish and even Arabic, we currently have no full-time staff fluent in Polish, Chinese, Russian or, in fact, most other languages.
-We want to check your ad is in the right column, and not offensive, illegal etc. So, if we can't understand your ad, we may delete it.
+We want to check your ad is in the right column, and not offensive, illegal etc. If we can't understand your ad, we may delete it.
 If you have a good reason for wanting to advertise in a language other than English, please contact us, and we’ll be happy to place your ad for you with a translation alongside.
-In the Jobs Offered, Rooms to Let and Houses and Flats to Let sections, ads placed in a foreign language must also contain an English translation.
+In the Jobs Offered, Rooms to Let and Houses and Flats to Let sections, ads placed in a foreign language should also contain an English translation.
 This is to avoid the exclusion of any nationality (even indirectly) from applying for a position, house or room.
-Ads on these pages without an English translation will be deleted.
+Ads on these pages without an English translation may be deleted.

 - If we feel that you are not being entirely straightforward or if we’ve received complaints about your ads from other site users.

-- If you are a professional organisation placing free ads for which you should pay.
+- If you are a job agency placing free ads on behalf of another company, for which you should pay.

 Daily Info will delete or edit ads at our discretion.
 Click here to see our Terms and Conditions.